Hacking the Root Problem

 We must have initial 'reasons' (in the broadest sense) for embracing as knowledge everything that we do so embrace.
 If, as an American child, my American father wants to pass me some emotionally attractive but objectively weak proposals — for example, about America being in certain respects the greatest nation in our planet's history — then I will be strongly inclined to believe him.
 But he can offer such proposals, and I can accept them, without recourse to truth.
 Children's minds are receptive to damn near anything that their parents earnestly tell them.
 I can buy my dad's proposals merely from the basis of his authority; his having lived longer and gained more experience of the world than I. And having bought them thus — on the basis of his merely human and so, as we both understand, potentially fallible authority — I can change them whenever more compelling evidence requires me to do so.
 This is not, analytically, the case if he presents them and I accept them as a qualitatively better kind of knowledge; as, per my implication above, 'the truth'.'

 But then what about the opposite (objective) end of our knowledge propagation spectrum?
 What about proposals that we can directly ground in our on-demand-repeatable physical observations?
-Don't we need our 'truth' concept for designation of those?
+Don't we need our 'truth' concept for propagation of those?
 If my dad wants to tell me about gravity, mass, buoyancy, or the inverse square law, then he can simply say 'X (g, m, b, i, or whatever) is observable'.
 I can argue, but if so then he can physically demonstrate X to me.
 He can stand with me on the snowfield and say 'Okay Keith, all BS aside, what color can you see it to be?'
-What we can see (as opposed to what we've been taught, for reasons that I'll come to in a moment) is that our whole knowledge spectrum - from its extreme subjective to its extreme objective ends - really can be propagated without any reference to truth.
+What we can see (as opposed to what we've been taught, for reasons that I'll come to in a moment) is that our whole knowledge propagation spectrum - from its extreme subjective to its extreme objective ends - really can be maintained without any reference to truth.
+The thought of doing so may not immediately fire us with enthusiasm, just as the thought of giving up heroin apparently fails to do that for most long-term heroin addicts.
+But few of us would accept that as a strong argument for remaining addicted.

-To re-clarify: If I embrace X as knowledge because I've seen it with my own eyes then I can do so elegantly and sufficiently from just that basis; and if because my dad, whom I trust, has passed it to me, then from that basis; and if because I read it in what seemed to me to be an honest and well researched book, then from that basis.
+To clarify this point once more; as the whole remainder of my thesis will rest on it: If I embrace X as knowledge because I've seen it with my own eyes then I can do so elegantly and sufficiently from just that basis; and if because my dad, whom I trust, has passed it to me, then from that basis; and if because I read it in what seemed to me to be an honest and well researched book, then from that basis.
 Moreover, I can pass any of my proposals to you from exactly this same basis.
 I can give you my own explicit, merely human, reasons for embracing any X whatsoever.
 I can do this right up front, as in 'X is observable', or 'X is audible', or 'X is indicated by the preponderance of the evidence', etc.; or I can do it by implication, in saying only 'X', or 'I believe X', but with the understanding between us that I will give you my reasons immediately upon request.

 If we can do this, and can see that we have always been able to do it, then for what additional purpose have we been maintaining our 'truth' concept?
 If we have been maintaining it as an independent and more powerful basis for our propagation of X than 'X is observable', or similar, then I hope that we can now see our pretense of possession of any such basis to have always been absurd.
 But if we have been maintaining it as anything less than this then I think we can see 'truth' to have always been redundant.
-We would, in that case, always have had more explicit, honest and informative concepts for our propagation of X. From this understanding our 'truth' concept may indeed have been emotionally and politically seductive, but it has also been, at our deepest accessible level, irrational.
+We would, in that case, always have had more explicit, honest and informative concepts for our propagation of X. From this understanding our 'truth' concept may indeed have been adaptively and emotionally seductive.
+It may always have felt great in our minds and on our tongues.
+But it has also been, at our deepest accessible level, utterly irrational.

 1. 'Adaptive' only means that it has been increasing our ability to increase.
 And there are now — with over 7 billion of us, and still rapidly rising — quite a few who are starting to suspect that both we and the rest of our biosphere might have benefitted from our leveling off at around 2 billion.
 To sharpen this point: 'Adaptive' carries no implications for individual or social quality of life, or even for our future survival.
 Evolution doesn't 'care' if most of its products' lives are nasty brutish and short.
 A terrible and fundamental error that had been rendering life 'a veil of tears' for most of us throughout our developmental history, and that was now pushing us inexorably over a species-dieback cliff, but that had also been facilitating our raising of more offspring, would have been adaptive.
 [And, as an irresistible aside; it would now be so deeply foundational to our all of our higher level thinking that a person trying to point it out to others would be in the difficult position of a fish trying to point out a problem with the water to other fish].